MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `"system"`

 > [!CAUTION]
-> The `rowsToScroll` setting is no longer available in [Windows Terminal Preview](https://aka.ms/terminal-preview/), version 1.2.
-This version of Windows Terminal will always use the value configured in the system Mouse settings panel.
+> The `rowsToScroll` setting is no longer available versions 1.2 and later.
+Windows Terminal will use the value configured in the system Mouse settings panel.

 <br />